anjanatiha/SRL-English/README.md

 Alternatively, to run it from a browser, navigate to `http://localhost:8043` and see the input/output on the screen.

-# Contact:
+## Contact:
-Questions: contact Celine at celine.y.lee@gmail.com
+For Questions: Celine at celine.y.lee@gmail.com